plone/guillotina/docs/source/developer/behavior.md

 ```

-Finally the instance class that implements the schema can be defined in case you want to enable specific operations or you can use guillotina.behaviors.instance.AnnotationBehavior as the default annotation storage.
+Finally the instance class that implements the schema can be defined in case you want to enable specific operations.
+Or you can use `guillotina.behaviors.instance.AnnotationBehavior` as the default annotation storage.

 For example in case you want to have a class that stores the field on the content and not on annotations: